JCorcelli/JCorcelli/README.md

 - 👋 Hi, I’m @JCorcelli
 - 👀 I’m interested in computers and games.
-- 🌱 I’m currently learning nada.
+- 🌱 I’m currently learning how to write a pretty damn good novel.
-- 💞️ I’m looking to collaborate on nada.
+- 💞️ I’m looking to collaborate on games or my developer tools.
-- 📫 How to reach me idk.
+- 📫 How to reach me, ActiveUnique@gmail.com

 <!---
 JCorcelli/JCorcelli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.